HayoungChung/openmdao_TopOpt/readme.md

 Following operations are assumed to take place in the default path. (*M2DO_PATH*)

-1. Move to M2DO_LSM/Python, where Cython wrapper (pyBind.pyx) is located at
+1. Move to M2DO_LSM/Python, where Cython wrapper (py_lsmBind.pyx) is located at

     ```
     (at M2DO_PATH)
     cd ./OpenLSTO-master/M2DO_LSM/Python/
     ```

-3. Compile and copy *.so file to OpenMDAO-SIMP path
+2. Compile and copy *.so file to OpenMDAO-SIMP path
     ```
     sh makefile.sh
     ```